open-neuromorphic/snn-book/sections/3_hardware.md

     - Analog vs. Digital Neuron Circuits: Discusses the implications of analog's efficiency versus digital's precision on model quantization and noise robustness.
     - Neuron and Synapse Model Flexibility: Explores the spectrum from highly configurable models to fixed-function hardware, and how this constrains the translation of a software-defined SNN.
-    - On-Chip Communication and Scalability: Covers different network-on-chip (NoC) strategies and their impact on how a large SNN graph must be partitioned and routed across the hardware.
+    - On-Chip Communication and Scalability: Covers different {term}`NoC` strategies and their impact on how a large SNN graph must be partitioned and routed across the hardware.

 3. The Neuromorphic Compilation Toolchain: This section details the sequence of steps required to map a software-based SNN to a physical hardware target
     - Quantize-aware training and post-training quantization
     - Partition, place and route
     - Runtimes